Employee Group Benefits

 Some members will be eligible to a retirement gratuity if they were vested on August 31, 2012.
 Options for redirecting the gratuity to other investments are possible.

 Contact the District Office for a sample retirement letter (which includes your request for your retirement gratuity if you are vested) you can use to submit to the employer.

 Lastly, if you are retiring you should consider becoming an OSSTF Active Retired Member (ARM).

 Many supports are offered through our employer and through OTIP as members may be going through difficult moments in their lives.
 Each support is confidential.
-These include CAREPath, Posaction Plus, and Homewood Health Solutions (see links and attachments below)
+These include CAREPath, LifeWorks, and Homewood Health Solutions (see links and attachments below)

 Further, the Ontario Employment Standards Act allows for special statutory leaves depending on circumstances.
 The Canada Employment Insurance Act may actually provide employment insurance benefits while on these leaves.
 Some collective agreements may also provide "top-up" salary to EI benefits received.